Dev-X25874/Gati/docs/source/gati.rst

 arrive.
 Final accumulation happens shortly after the DRAM controller receives the output psum of the final channel from SA.
 These psum deposits can now be used as input to the next layer.

+DRAM write protocol
+*******************

+This protocol is designed to streamline data communication between the CPU and FPGA's DRAM.
+Each packet includes information such as data size, the start address for storage in DRAM, and the actual payload data.

+A DWP module manages the depacketization of incoming data streams and packetization of data retrieved from DRAM, ensuring compatibility with DRAM's native read/write mechanisms.
+This structured approach allows Gati, to work along with the CPU, maintaining data flow.

+For implementation of DWP, see :ref:`DWP`

+Dispatch Block
+**************

+This block manages data transfer between the FPGA and the CPU, specifically facilitating the movement of results from the FPGA's DDR memory to the CPU after completing all layers of the model.
+This block is responsible for generating transfer requests and handling data width conversion.
+It adapts the AXI protocol's 256-bit wide data formate to the 32-bit data width expected by the CPU.

+For more Abstract view of Dispatcher, see :ref:`Dispatcher`